fiskhandlarn/blade/README.md

 });
 ```

-Then you can use the directive in your templates:
+Then you can use the directive in yourt emplates:

 ```php
 {{-- In your Blade template --}}